-Our crews responded to 16 fires of this type in the last week of March, and 12 between 1 April and 9am today (Friday 3 April 2020).
-The majority of these were controlled bonfires.
+Our crews regularly respond to between 10 and 20 fires of this type every week.
+The majority of these are controlled bonfires.
 However, we have also been called to attend structural property fires – a number of which have resulted from a fire that originated outdoors.

-Joanne Cook, Head of Community Safety said: “During this unprecedented time of people staying home, coupled with improving weather conditions, it is possible that there will be a temptation to start work on the garden or on home renovations.
+Joanne Cook, Head of Community Safety, said: “During this unprecedented time of people spending more time at home, coupled with improving weather conditions, it is possible that there will be a temptation to start work on the garden or on home renovations.

 “Both of these activities have a high likelihood of generating rubbish and waste.
-Unfortunately, the Coronavirus situation has led to temporary closures of local waste management sites and reduced the kerbside collections.
-This will make it very difficult to dispose of any extra waste generated.
+Unfortunately, the Coronavirus situation led to temporary closures of local waste management sites and reduced kerbside collections.
+This made it very difficult to dispose of any extra waste generated.

-“Ideally we would ask people to avoid having a bonfire, and avoid undertaking an activity that is going to increase the waste you have.
+“Ideally we would ask people to avoid having a bonfire, and avoid undertaking an activity that is going to increase the amount of waste you have.

 “If you do generate additional garden waste, compost the materials wherever possible, and if this is not an option, store it safely until garden waste collections return to normal.

 “As a last resort, if you do decide to have a bonfire, please consider the following advice and guidance which will help reduce the risk of you having a fire related incident.”

 Ideally garden waste should be composted or stored until garden waste collections return to normal.
 If you are gardening and have garden waste to dispose of and do consider having a bonfire, remember:

 - Some parishes and local areas are designated smoke-free zones where bonfires are not permitted, so check first

 - Check the weather first.
 If it is windy, the smoke from a bonfire could blow dangerously across a road